TrekHub/Pata-service/Login/README.md

-# PATA SERVICE
+# ***PATA SERVICE***

-## Authors
+## Authors:
 + Teddy Omondi
 + Marc Maina
 + Felix Obiero
 + Eric Karisa

 ## Project description
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+Well Pata service is a platform where we connect service providers with potential customers.
+The customer can find different services around him or her.Then can arrange on how the service will be delivered .
+We just act as middlemen connecting the customer and the service provider

+Pata service helps customers get any service they want at a very easier and faster way.

 ## Set up and Installation Instructions
-+ Download the VS.CODE APPLICATION.
+- Download the VS.CODE APPLICATION.
 - Download chrome or any browser preferably chrome.
-- Download the file.
+- Have a data application platform, e.g MSQL, mongodb.
-+ Open the file using VS.CODE APPLICATION.
+- Open the file using VS.CODE APPLICATION.
-+ There are html file and css file.
+- There are html file and css file.
-- There is javascript file.
+- There is a javascript file.

 ## Technologies used
 - HTML